 The Alpine Hamlet of Cima Sappada

-The hamlet of Cima Sappada is part of the larger village of Sappada, which was settled in the 1300s.
+The hamlet of Cima Sappada is part of the larger village of Sappada, which was first settled in the 1300s.
 The original 14 farmhouses of Sappada eventually morphed into the current day 15 hamlets.

 The town of Sappada is known for a particular ancient architectural style called blockbau.
 German in its origin, the houses are almost entirely made of wood.